 As I expect the summary and final focus to be consistent, that also means that the story/narrative coming from your partnership also be consistent.
 I may not give you a loss because of it, but it is harder to establish ethos.
 Defend a consistent worldview using your warrants and impacts.

 Make it easy for me to fill out my ballot.
 Tell me where I should be voting and why.
 Be sure to be clear and sign-post throughout.

 I expect that extensions are clean and not just done through ink.
 In order for you to cleanly extend, you need to respond to responses, and develop your warrant(s).
 You cannot win an impact withtout warranting.
 In rebuttal, please make sure you are explaining implications of responses, not just card dumping.
 Explain how those responses interact with your opponents' case and what their place in the round means.
 DO NOT just extend card names in subsequent speeches.

 The flow rules in my round for the most part, unless the weighing is non-existent.
 I will not call for evidence unless it is a huge deal, because I view it as interventionist.
 I am tech over truth, so I go based on the round and what is true in the scope of the debate.

-This topic has harms that were pre-existing, so uniqueness is definitely a factor for pro teams.
-Be sure that you engage with this as much as possible.
-Con teams please do not just read a bunch of non-unique responses.
+This topic needs weighing; you will have to weigh your argument against that of your opponent.
+There are people at the heart of both sides, so that should always be part of your calculus in the back half of the round.
 Interact with your opponents' case as much as possible.
-If you are going to engage in economics as part of your debate, make sure you understand the economics you are running or using to respond.
+This topic is economic in nature, so make sure you understand the economics you are running or using to respond.
 Poorly done ecconomics contentions/responses can be blippy and hard to follow.
 If you are going to engage in the policitcal climate/policies/elections in the United States, these arguments need to be warranted and explained and must be logical and realistic.